Skip to Content

-A SOAP activity retrieves data from or sends data to a SOAP endpoint and is intended to be used as either a source to provide data to an operation or a target to consume data in an operation.
+A SOAP activity, using its SOAP connection, retrieves data from or sends data to a SOAP endpoint and is intended to be used as either a source to provide data to an operation or a target to consume data in an operation.
 The specific activities that are available depend on the SOAP methods selected during configuration of the SOAP connection.
 You can configure as many SOAP activities as you like for each SOAP connection.

 Whether the activity can be used as a source or a target in an operation depends on the specific web service and the request and response structures, if present.
 For more information about what determines if an activity can be used as a source or target, see Parts of an operation in Operation creation and configuration.

-An instance of an activity is created from a connection using an activity type.
+An instance of a SOAP activity is created from a connection using an activity type.

 An existing activity can be edited from these locations: